sphinx-gallery/sphinx-gallery/doc/getting_started.rst

       change the default pattern for execution and capture see :ref:`build_pattern`.
-    * The output that is captured while executing the ``.py`` files and subsequently incorporated into the built documentation, can be finely tuned.
+    * The output that is captured while executing the ``.py`` files and subsequently incorporated into the built documentation can be finely tuned.
 See :ref:`capture_repr`.
     * You can have sub-directories in your ``examples`` directory.
 These will be included as sub-sections of your gallery.
 They **must** contain their own